univec-ai/postvec/web/docs/install/upgrade.md

 ## Maintenance window

 Between restart and `ALTER EXTENSION` the worker **pauses**: no jobs, no heartbeat.
-This prevents worker transactions from running against mismatched SQL, but application backends can still load the new library against old SQL.
+Worker transactions therefore cannot run against mismatched SQL.
-Application traffic should remain paused until every database is updated.
+Application backends can still load the new library against old SQL, so application traffic should stay paused until every database is updated.

-There is no `postvec upgrade` command.
-This is distinct from `postvec model upgrade`, which replaces model bytes and does not touch extension SQL or stored vectors.
+There is no `postvec upgrade` command. `postvec model upgrade` replaces model bytes and does not touch extension SQL or stored vectors.

 ## Containers